mgi/web10mpc/README.md

 * lighttpd 1.4.35
 * PHP 5.6.2 with php5-cgi, php5-gd and ```short_open_tag = On```

+MPD >= 0.19 is a requirement because of the new grouping feature of MPD's "list" command which Web1.0MPC makes use of.

-Should work with less, but not tested.
+As for the web server and PHP, it should work with less, but is not tested.

 Tested browsers: